Doing Business Here

 Partners in Business Development, Location and Expansion

-Florida’s economic development team is strong with assistance provided by Enterprise Florida, the state’s principal economic development organization and CareerSource Florida, the statewide workforce policy and investment board.
-Together, with the Hamilton County Development Authority, we stand ready to welcome you with the talented workforce, top-ranked infrastructure, global connectivity and quality of life your company needs.
+Florida’s economic development team is strong with assistance provided by Select Florida, the state’s principal economic development organization and CareerSource Florida, the statewide workforce policy and investment board.
+Together with the Hamilton County Development Authority, we stand ready to welcome you with the talented workforce, top-ranked infrastructure, global connectivity and quality of life your company needs.

 Ensuring Speed to Market